Student Services Frontline

 For important service updates please visit Counselling & Mental Health Support.
 At present our service is online but in future we hope to offer a blended provision of online and face-to-face support.

 Key things to know:

-- Appointments: We offer free and confidential online counselling and mental health support.
-These appointments will be conducted on Teams – either using video or audio.
+- Appointments: We offer free and confidential online counselling and mental health support through audio visual appointments.
 Email support can also be provided.

 - New applicants: You can register as normal with our service to start getting support.
 You can find out more detail about this in our article How do I register for counselling?

 - Contact: If you need to get in touch us directly, you can email the C&MHSS directly.

 - Online support: We promote Togetherall for students to use at any time.
 Please see our article What online mental health support does King's provide? for more information.